smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/databaseManagementManual.md

 This is because alter script 7 was written before the partitioning was enabled and does not support it.

 Partitioning was removed as it is supported natively in Postgres 10.
-Support for hash partitioning is in alter 4 is incomplete:
+Support for hash partitioning is in alter 4 and is incomplete:

 - Partition movement is not supported;
 - The hashing function *rif40_sql_pkg._rif40_hash* has not been added to the code so hash partition elimination